ysunaw/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

 **Describe your setting, players, activity and goals here.**
-I am planning to design a smart medicine bottle that can gives sound and light effects to remind the person to take the medicine when it is time.
+I plan to design a smart medicine bottle that can gives sound and light effects to remind the person to take the medicine when it is time.
 Settings: This interaction will take place in someone's home, usually at his own bedroom/study room where he puts his medicines.
 The interaction happens when the user needs to take his medicine on a regular basis, it could be at a certain time of a day or happens several times a day.
 Player: There is only one player in this interaction - the user of the device.
 Activity: The player need to interact with the device.
 When it reaches the time set before, the device would send sound and light signal; the player will get notified and then take the medicine.